Scrubs season 5: Production

 Both Gabrielle Allan and Matt Tarses, two writers since the first season, left at the end of season 4.
 Eric Weinberg left in the middle of season 5 to work on a pilot.
-Tim Hobert and Tad Quill were promoted to executive producers in mid season.
+Tim Hobert and Tad Quill were promoted to executive producers mid-season.
 The staff writer of season 4 did not return for season 5.
 Kevin Biegel and Aseem Batra were hired as staff writers for this season.